Milnor Invariants and Twisted Whitney Towers: Proof of Theorem

 Lemma~\ref{lem:eta-well-defined} states that $\eta_n:\cT^\iinfty\to\sD_n$ is a well-defined surjection.
 Levine showed in \cite{L2} that an analogous map $\eta'_n:\cT_n\to \sD'_n:=\Ker\{\sL'_1 \otimes \sL'_{n+1}\to\sL'_{n+2}\}$ is a well-defined surjection, where $\eta_n'$ is defined on trees using the same ``sum over all choices of root'' formula as $\eta_n$, and $\sL'=\oplus_{n\in\N}\sL_n'$ is the free \emph{quasi Lie algebra} on $\{X_1,X_2,\ldots,X_m\}$ gotten from the free $\Z$-Lie algebra $\sL$ by replacing the self-annihlation relations $[X,X]=0\in\sL$ with the antisymmetry AS relations $[X,Y]+[Y,X]=0\in\sL'$.
 (See also \cite{CST3}, where we prove the \emph{Levine Conjecture}: that $\eta'_n$ is an isomorphism for all $n$.)
 It follows that $\eta_n$ vanishes on the usual IHX and AS relations, and maps onto $\sD_n$.
 So it suffices to check that $\eta_n$ respects the other relations in $\cT^\iinfty_n$.

 First consider the odd order case.
-To see that $\eta_n$ vanishes on the boundary-twist relations, observe that $\eta_n(\langle (i,J),J\rangle)=0$, since placing a root at the \mbox{$i$-labeled} vertex determines a trivial symmetric bracket in $\sL_{n+1}$, and all the other Lie brackets come in canceling pairs corresponding to putting roots on vertices in the isomorphic pair of $J$ sub-trees.
+To see that $\eta_n$ vanishes on the boundary-twist relations, observe that $\eta_n(\langle (i,J),J\rangle)=0$, since placing a root at the \mbox{$i$-labeled} vertex determines a trivial symmetric bracket in $\sL_{n+1}$, and all the other Lie brackets come in canceling pairs corresponding to putting roots on vertices in each of the isomorphic $J$ sub-trees.

 Now considering the even order case, we have

 and

 And for $I$, $H$, and $X$, the terms in a Jacobi relation $I=H-X$, we have